 How are we going to do it?

 The advice will be delivered in two parts.
-In April, we will form a number of potential future scenarios.
+In May 2018, we released a report from the first phase which outlines a number of potential future scenarios.
 We will use these scenarios to understand how different developments and decisions about automated and zero emissions vehicles could impact the state’s future.

 In October, we will deliver Infrastructure Victoria’s advice to the Special Minister of State.
 This advice will set out the decisions that we recommend need to be made to prepare for the introduction of automated and zero emission vehicles in Victoria.
 Where decisions cannot be made until there is greater certainty about key variables, such as technology changes, we will suggest what the triggers are for these decisions.